 Tired of wings drenched it hot sauce?
-This recipe for dry rub hot wings uses a seasoned blend of dry ground peppers which can be made as hot as you like.
+This recipe for spicy dry rub chicken wings uses a seasoned blend of ground dried peppers instead.

 I really like hot Buffalo wings and as long as there is no traditional breading, they are super low in carbs.
 I prefer to bake wings rather than fry them as I try to stay away from deep fried foods.